rust-lang/rust/README.md

 * [Atom](atom.md)
 * Visual Studio Code using [vscode-rust](https://github.com/editor-rs/vscode-rust), [vsc-rustfmt](https://github.com/Connorcpu/vsc-rustfmt) or [rls_vscode](https://github.com/jonathandturner/rls_vscode) through RLS.

 ## Checking style on a CI server

 To keep your code base consistently formatted, it can be helpful to fail the CI build when a pull request contains unformatted code.
 Using `--check` instructs rustfmt to exit with an error code if the input is not formatted correctly.
 It will also print any found differences.
+(Older versions of Rustfmt don't support `--check`, use `--write-mode diff`).

 A minimal Travis setup could look like this (requires Rust 1.24.0 or greater):